Izofen/torrent/Неофициальные сборники/README_001.md

 003. Gary Mulligan - The Shadow Of The Smile
 004. Vanda Young - Love is in the air
 005. Fausto Papetti - I Just Called To Say I Love You
-006. Jackson - I can<1>t stop loving you
+006. Jackson - I can t stop loving you
 007. Gibb Galuten - What kind of fool
 008. Gary Mulligan - The Shadow Of The Smile
 009. Gil Ventura - Love Story